 We have developed an automated method to identify and catalog clusters that harbor a potential self-resistance gene.
 To validate the algorithm's performance in identifying such clusters, we used a manually curated list of clusters known to harbor a self-resistance gene.
 We used this approach to detect new clusters harboring these genes, suggesting their possible function in providing self-resistance.
 We also applied this method to search for clusters harboring other genes that could be involved in self-resistance and present the highly ranked top 20 hits.
 We propose that by identifying clusters with possible self-resistance genes, our method allows to search the vast numbers of orphan PKS clusters for those likely to produce antibacterial compounds.
 It also allows to form hypotheses about the potential targets of those compounds, and as such could be a useful tool in biosynthetic cluster prospecting.

 Materials and Methods

+Curation of a reference set of experimentally validated self-resistance genes

+In order to identify bacterial type I PKS biosynthetic gene clusters (BGCs) harboring a self-resistance copy of the target gene, we curated a list of known antibacterial self-resistance genes co-localized with the type I PKS BGCs within the annotated gene clusters in the Minimum Information About a Biosynthetic Gene Cluster (MIBiG) database (ref).
+All 1816 cluster files from MIBiG database as of August 6th, 2018 were parsed to find putative targets for each MIBiG entry (“Molecular Target” filed on the MIBiG website).
+UniProt database was searched for a set of proteins matching this description.
+We made a BLAST database for each cluster with all of the proteins in that clusters.
+Then for each protein in the set of UniProt protein sequences, we used BLASP to check if there is a homolog in the cluster.
+We filtered the BLASTP hits using identity threshold of 50% and “Molecular Target” field as “Antibacterial” or “Cytotoxic”.
+For any given hit from the BLAST search, we searched the literature for experimental evidence of self-resistance of that gene in that particular cluster.
+Of these results, combined with extensive literature search, we identified 16 clusters harboring one of 12 experimentally verified self-resistance protein families, spanning polyketides, non-ribosomal peptides and their hybrids, terpenes, ribosomally synthesized and post-translationally modified peptides (RiPPs) and aminocumarins.
+Table 1 lists the number of clusters harboring each of these 12 self-resistance gene families.

 Identifying Type I PKS clusters harboring a putative self-resistance gene in proximity to a KS domain